-1.2: Note that the use of \geq here as a general third-person possessive ("him, her, it, them").
-You know the three meanings of \geq : 1) as the verb "to go;" 2) as a particle indicating possession; 3) as a pronoun.
+1.2: Note that the use of $\geq$ here as a general third-person pronoun("him, her, it, them").
+You know the three meanings of $\geq$ : 1) as the verb "to go;" 2) as a particle indicating possession; 3) as a pronoun.
 Meaning number one is the most uncommon.

-Since \exists is almost always used to introduce a direct quote (remember classical texts did not have punctuation), it can become monotonous.
-Classical writers often modify \exists with other verbs.
-Strictly speaking, \exists \exists means "he asked, saying," but you may prefer to translate simply as "asked."
+Since 日 is almost always used to introduce a direct quote (remember classical texts did not have punctuation), it can become monotonous.
+Classical writers often modify 日 with other verbs.
+Strictly speaking, 問日 means "he asked, saying," but you may prefer to translate simply as "asked."